-Whatever the reason, it is important to develop a consistent approach to how biting is dealt with both at home and within Little Pilgrims.
-Too nuch attention may lead to the child learning that they will be rewarded with adult time.
+Whatever the reason, it is important to develop a consistent approach to how bitting is dealt with both at home and within Little Piligrims.
+Too much attention may lead to the child learning that they will be rewarded with adult time.
 Taking no action may mean that the child will repeat the experience.
-Ideally, when dealing with bitting, you should just say "No".
+Ideally, when dealing with bitting, vou should just say "No".